Company Brain Prerequisites: The Architecture of AI Readiness

 • No early win within the first budget cycle.
 Without a lighthouse, sponsorship erodes.

 • Over-engineered ontologies.
 Minimal viable ontology beats elegant abstraction.
-Improvado reports teams pursuing enterprise knowledge graphs without preconditions "typically abandon implementations within 18 months."
+Teams pursuing enterprise knowledge graphs without preconditions typically abandon implementations within 18 months.

 Recommendations: The Sequencing That Works

 Name an executive sponsor and a single accountable data owner (CDO or equivalent reporting high).
-Run a data governance maturity assessment (Gartner EIM or DAMA self-assessment).
+Run a data governance maturity assessment.
 Define success metrics now.

 Threshold to proceed: a sponsor who will defend the budget for 18 months and a documented business KPI.

 Choose high-impact, low-complexity.
-Assess data readiness for that use case only (completeness, lineage, ownership).
+Assess data readiness for that use case only.
 Deliver a visible result in 60-90 days.

 Threshold: if you cannot identify trustworthy, governed data for the use case, fix that before building.